tournament-js/groupstage/README.md

 - Before `.isDone()`, all players have a tied `.pos` attribute at numPlayers
 - After `.isDone()`, we tie all the players who got 1st in each group at 1st, then all players who got 2nd at (numFirsts+1), then so on
-- Ties need to be broken [outside this module](https://npmjs.org/package/tiebreaker) to guarwantee fair progression
+- Ties need to be broken [outside this module](https://npmjs.org/package/tiebreaker) to guarantee fair progression

 Finally,